ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 the JWS Compact Serialization in [@RFC7515, section 7.1].
 No representation parallel to the JWS JSON serialization is defined.

- JWP CBOR Serialization provides a compact CBOR-based encoding suitable for constrained environments.
+The JWP CBOR Serialization provides a compact CBOR-based encoding suitable for constrained environments.
 Its design closely parallels COSE_Sign1 in [@RFC9052, section 4.2].